taidopurason/tokenizer-extension/README.md

 # Tokenizer Extension

-This repository provides a lightweight toolkit for adapting and extending the vocabularies of pre-trained models that use BPE tokenizers.
+This repository provides a lightweight toolkit for extending and pruning the vocabularies of pre-trained models that use BPE tokenizers.
 It primarily supports HuggingFace **byte-level BPE** tokenizers (e.g., Llama-3, Qwen-2.5), with partial support for **SentencePiece BPE** tokenizers (e.g., Llama-2) via both HuggingFace Transformers and the original SentencePiece implementation.

 The toolkit implements **continued BPE training** for vocabulary extension as well as **vocabulary pruning** strategies presented in our paper: